 So many people want to lower their body fat percentages.
-Most call it weight loss, but that is not really accurate as to what most people really want.
-I mean sure, if you’re 100 pounds or so overweight, you are interested in weight loss.
-However, what you should really be focusing on is losing fat and gaining muscle, we will discuss why below.
+Most call it weight loss, but that is not accurate as to what most people want.
+I mean sure, if you’re 100 pounds or overweight, obviously you want to lose weight.
+But instead, you should be focusing on losing fat and gaining muscle.
+We will discuss why below.

 What Is Body Fat?

-Body fat is energy stored as fatty acids in white cells under the skin, intramuscularly and around the body’s organs.
-These cells have a near infinite capacity to expand to hold more and more fuel.
+Body fat is energy stored as fatty acids in white cells under the skin, intramuscularly, and around the organs.
+These cells have a nearly infinite capacity to expand to hold more and more fuel.
 Body fat also cushions the organs from injury and acts as insulation to help us regulate our body temperature.

-Body fat is necessary for these reasons, with the main one being the storage calories that can be used later for fuel when in time of famine or low food supply.
+Body fat is necessary as it helps in the storage of calories that can be used later for fuel at a time of famine or low food supply.

-Please remember that when we were developing as humans there were no grocery stores, no corner markets and no Amazon.
-We had food, then we didn’t, then we had food and we didn’t.
+Please remember that when we were developing as humans, there were no grocery stores, corner markets, and no Amazon.

-We typically had a little food most days and then on some days we’d find a huge cache of food and gorge ourselves.
-During this gorging we would put on body fat to save those calories for later when there was no more food for a time.
+We typically had a little food most days but some days had a huge cache of food to gorge ourselves.
+During this gorging, we would put on body fat to save those calories for later when there was no more food for a time.

-The reason humans are so dang good at putting on body fat is that those who could put fat on the fastest were the ones that survived.
+The reason for putting on body fat so correctly is that those who could put fat on the fastest were the ones who survived.

-If you couldn’t store calories very well and so had very low body fat, the next time you had a famine you died, thereby NOT contributing your genes to the gene pool.
+If you couldn’t store calories very well and had a low body fat, the next time you had a famine, you died, thereby not contributing your genes to the gene pool.

-Those who were really good at getting fat fast got to survive and donate their genes to our species.
-This is why today people get obese so easily.
-You are literally programmed to do it.
+Those who were good at getting fat fast got to survive and donate their genes to our species.
+This is why today, people get obese so easily.
+You are programmed to do it.